 We are working to streamline and modernise the agricultural levies and charges (levies) legislation.
+A modernised package of levies legislation is expected to:

-Why we are making changes
+Why we are drafting changes

-The current legislative framework has grown over time it has become more complex, making it difficult to understand and comply with.
+The current legislative framework has grown over time, and become more complex, making it difficult to understand and comply with.
+In 2017-18, we conducted a review of the agricultural levies legislative framework.
+The review found that the legislative framework:

 - serves the objectives of the levy system, and